ImangazalievM/ReActiveAndroid/README.md

 ## Documentation

-More information about the library's features can be found in our [Wiki](https://github.com/ImangazalievM/ReActiveAndroid/wiki).
+More information about the library features can be found in ReActiveAndroid [documentation](https://imangazalievm.gitbooks.io/reactiveandroid/content/).

-# License
+## License

 ```
 The MIT License